-Given the novelty of the program, the Council is acutely sensitive to the need for monitoring the program's success.
-Under the program.... [there would be]

-- A preliminary report on the program at three years. - A full review in the fifth year - intended to objectively measure the success of the program in addressing the concerns and achieving the goals and objectives specified in the Council's problem statement and the Magnuson-Stevens Act standards.
+"Given the novelty of the program, the Council is acutely sensitive to the need for monitoring the program's success.
+Under the program.... [there would be] a preliminary report on the program at three years.
+A full review of the program would be undertaken at the first Council meeting in the fifth year after implementation of the program.
+This fifth year review would be intended to objectively measure the success of the program in addressing the concerns and achieving the goals and objectives specified in the Council's problem statement and the Magnuson-Stevens Act standards.
 Impacts of the program on vessel owners, captains, crew, processors, and communities would be examined.
-The review would include an assessment of options to mitigate negative impacts of the program. - Additional reviews would be conducted every five years."
+The review would include an assessment of options to mitigate negative impacts of the program.
+Additional reviews would be conducted every five years."